cldmnky/ksdns/README.md

 `ksdns` consists of two components:

-* `zupd`which is a CoreDNS based plugin that enables RFC2136 (Dynamic Updates) DNS operations. upd` stores it's state in Kubernetes and have a controller and a *Custom Resource* which keeps state.
+* `zupd`which is a CoreDNS based plugin that enables RFC2136 (Dynamic Updates) DNS operations. `zupd` stores it's state in Kubernetes with a controller and a *Custom Resource* which keeps state.
 A typical `Corefile` for the dynamic-update plugin would look like:
+`z
   ```Corefile
   example.org:1053 {
 				prometheus localhost:9253